 Proofpoint integrates with Outlook and Gmail for a smooth sender experience.

 Replies can only be sent through the Proofpoint portal.
-Without a paid plan, recipients cannot initiate secure messages - limiting secure threads to one-way replies.
+Without a paid plan, recipients cannot initiate secure messages, so secure threads may stay one-way.

 Customer Support and Pricing